sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     however so be warned.
   * Hoover Dam has a nice indoor tour where you get to see the generators and water tunnels.
 Also a beautiful sight.
-  * Casinos and restaurants of course on the strip, for those 21 and over.
+  * Casinos and restaurants of course on the strip.

 * Hawaii (you will need at least four days to a week)
   * One thing about Hawaii is you need to pick which island(s) you want to see.